 Initially, DeLorean’a plans envisioned a front-engined car that used the Corvair body and kept the entire Corvair rear suspension and its transaxle as originally placed, not even turning it around to face the motor.
 Utilizing a hollow shaft, the Corvair transmission would actually be “driven” from the rear of the car; as a result, the torque converter would hang from the back of the differential, where normally it would have mated up to the Corvair’s rear engine.

 Very creative indeed, and it’s rather bizarre to see the torque converter out there in the open, like an appendage (as pictured above).
-The drive shaft had three inches of deflection (curvature), and that curvature was strictly induced by applying the appropriate stresses on each end; it needed no intermediate bearings to locate it within the torque tube.
+The drive shaft had three inches of deflection (curvature), and two intermediate bearings to help smooth out the vibrations.

 The benefits of the rigid torque tube went well beyond producing a nearly flat floor.
 For instance, it was a key adaptation to the four cylinder engine that helped reduce inherent vibration.
 In theory, a four-cylinder has perfect primary balance, but with only two power impulses per crankshaft rotation, second order and torsional vibrations can be quite significant, especially as displacement increases.
 Traditionally, the Europeans kept their fours at or below two liters for just that reason.
 In 1975, Mitsubishi reintroduced the balance shaft in its 2.6-liter four; it proved highly effective, and is now very commonly used to smooth out large fours.